Jay Peak, United States: Family Ski Guide

 True first-timers have limited real estate.
 The beginner zone clusters near the Stateside base, with a 300-foot covered conveyor carpet and gentle graded terrain.
 It works, and it's sheltered from the wind (a genuine blessing up here), but don't expect the expansive learning area you'd find at Okemo or Stratton.

-Where Jay Peak genuinely separates itself is the glades.
+Where Jay Peak separates itself is the glades.
 Over 100 acres of tree skiing, with names like Timbuktu that have earned cult status among East Coast powder hounds.
 If you've got a 10-year-old who's been skiing a few seasons and is ready for an adventure, these soft, widely spaced birch glades are the best introduction to tree skiing in New England.
 Not a close call.

 The snow falls deep and stays light because of Jay's unique orographic lift effect, where moist air from Lake Champlain hits the mountain and dumps.
 Your kids will feel like they discovered something secret in there.